Archived — Competition Bureau Uncovers Gasoline Cartel in Quebec

 Information identified as archived on the Web is for reference, research or recordkeeping purposes.
 It has not been altered or updated after the date of archiving.
 Web pages that are archived on the Web are not subject to the Government of Canada Web Standards.
 As per the Communications Policy of the Government of Canada, you can request alternate formats on the "Contact Us" page.

-A number of investigative tools were used, including wiretaps, searches and the Competition Bureau's Immunity Program.
-Following the execution of search warrants, corporations approached the Bureau to co-operate in the investigation.
-Under the Bureau's Immunity Program, the first party to disclose to the Competition Bureau an offence not yet detected or to provide evidence leading to the filing of charges may receive immunity from the Director of Public Prosecution of Canada as long as the party co-operates with the Bureau.
+The Competition Bureau used several investigative tools in this case, including wiretaps and searches, as well as its Immunity Program.
+Under this Program, the first party to disclose to the Competition Bureau an offence not yet detected or to provide evidence leading to the filing of charges may receive immunity from the Director of Public Prosecution of Canada as long as the party co-operates with the Bureau.

 The Competition Bureau is an independent agency that contributes to the prosperity of Canadians by protecting and promoting competitive markets and enabling informed consumer choice.